Debasish2017331091/Computer-Graphics-Project-Using-Opengl-c-/README.md

-# Computer-Graphics-Project-Using-Opengl-c-
+# Computer Graphics Project Using Opengl C++
 A circle that can be moved up, down, left, right using arrow keys.

 The circle will become filled if it is clicked inside.